domain-protect/domain-protect/manual-scans-aws/README.md

 ```
 pip install -r requirements.txt
 ```
-* set PYTHONPATH to install modules
+* set PYTHONPATH to import modules
 * identify your current path from the root of the domain-protect directory
 ```
 $ pwd